DJDevon3/My_Circuit_Python_Projects/Boards/atmel-samd/Adafruit Feather M4 Express/Adafruit Airlift Featherwing/64x32 Matrix Panel/README.md

 # Matrix Panel Display
+I don't have a Matrix Portal M4 so I basically replicated one using a Feather M4 Express & Airlift Featherwing & custom wiring to a 64x32 Matrix Panel
 - [Matrix Panel Display Learn Guide](https://learn.adafruit.com/weather-display-matrix/overview) by John Park 2020
 - updated by DJDevon3 2023
 - Coded for Circuit Python 8.2.x